quickapps/docs/en/developers/blocks-api.rst

-Once our block is registered on the "blocks" table it will appear in your site's Blocks Management page (/admin/block/manage); it will be placed under the "Unused or Unassigned Blocks" tab so users can assign it to some theme's region.
+Once our block is registered on the "blocks" table it will appear in your site's Blocks Management page (/admin/block/manage); it will be placed under the "Unused or Unassigned Blocks" tab so users can assign it to theme regions.

 The most important phases (events) whereby a Block can pass through are ``display`` (Block.<handler>.display) and ``settings`` (Block.<handler>.settings).
 The first